By the end of the course, the students are able to:

-- Describe and negotiate r-urban sustainability challenges by using computational and complex systems thinking and terminology.
+- Describe and negotiate spatial sustainability challenges by using computational and complex systems thinking and terminology.

-- Analyse and evaluate r-urban sustainability challenges and intended solutions by applying a collaborative and co-creation process.
+- Analyse and evaluate challenges and intended solutions by applying an interdisciplinary co-creation process with serious gaming.

-- Use a pool of complementary computational tools for examining challenges in the r-urban sustainability domain and for illustrating intended solutions.
+- Use a pool of computational tools for examining challenges and illustrating envisioned solutions via a responsible futuring angle.